-(3) Employees that voluntarily retire from the Company after age 55 that have completed five consecutive years of service with the Company remain eligible to receive a pro rata portion of the target award amount under their PSU awards at the end of the performance period based on the period of time elapsed during the performance period and achievement of the relevant performance metrics.
-Mr. Simon was the only Named

-Executive Officer eligible for this retirement benefit as of April 2, 2022.
-None of our other Named Executive Officers were retirement eligible as of April 2, 2022 and accordingly would forfeit their PSUs upon voluntary termination.

-- (4) Payments and benefits are calculated assuming the death of the Named Executive Officer on April 2, 2022.
-In-the-Money-Value of Unvested Equity includes the value of (a) unvested option awards and RSU awards that accelerate upon the executive's death plus (b) the pro rata value of the target award amount under outstanding PSU awards based on the time elapsed during the performance period through April 2, 2022, assuming the PSU award vests at target award amounts based on the relevant performance metrics.
-The actual amount payable under these PSU awards can be determined and paid, if at all, only at the end of the performance period and may be more or less than the target performance levels based on the terms of the applicable PSU. - (5) Payments and benefits are calculated assuming the Named Executive Officer's employment was terminated for a disability as defined under his or her respective equity award agreements.
-In-the-Money-Value of Unvested Equity includes the value of (a) unvested options and RSU awards that will continue to vest according to their original vesting schedule, and (b) the pro rata value of the target award amount under outstanding PSU awards based on the time elapsed during the performance period through April 2, 2022, assuming the PSU award vests at target award amounts.
-The actual amount payable under these PSU awards can be determined and paid, if at all, only at the end of the performance period and may be more or less than the target performance levels based on the terms of the applicable PSU. - (6) Payments and benefits calculated assuming the Named Executive Officer's employment was terminated by the Company without cause or, solely in the case of Mr. Simon, upon Mr. Simon's resignation due to constructive termination (as defined in Mr. Simon's severance agreement), on April 2, 2022 and payable as a lump sum.
-As previously disclosed, Mr. Burke entered into an agreement dated November 8, 2021 that sets forth the terms of Mr. Burke's transition and retention through June 30, 2022.
-For more information see "Retention Agreement with William P. Burke" on page 34 of this Proxy Statement.
-As previously disclosed, Ms. Basil entered into an agreement in June 2022 that sets forth the terms of Ms. Basil's retention and transition through October 31, 2022.
-For more information see "Retention Agreement with Michelle L. Basil" on page 34 of this Proxy Statement. - (7) Payments and benefits calculated assuming the Named Executive Officer's employment was terminated by the Company without cause or by the Named Executive Officer for good reason on April 2, 2022 following a change in control and payable as a lump sum.
+- (3) Employees that voluntarily retire from the Company after age 55 that have completed five consecutive years of service with the Company remain eligible to receive a prorata portion of their PSU awards at the end of the performance period based on the period of time elapsed during the performance period and achievement of the relevant performance metrics.
+As of March 30, 2024, Mr. Simon and Mr. Llorens are the only Named Executive Officers that are retirement eligible.
+None of our other NEOs were retirement eligible as of March 30, 2024 and accordingly would forfeit their PSUs upon voluntary termination. - (4) Payments and benefits are calculated assuming the death of the Named Executive Officer's on March 30, 2024.
+In-the-Money-Value of Unvested Equity includes the value of (a) unvested option awards and RSU awards that accelerate upon the executive's death plus (b) the pro rata value of the target award amount under outstanding PSU awards based on the time elapsed during the performance period through March 30, 2024 assuming the PSU award vests at target award amounts based on the relevant performance metrics.
+The actual amount payable under these PSU awards can be determined and paid, if at all, only at the end of the performance period and may be more or less than the target performance levels based on the terms of the applicable PSU. - Payments and benefits are calculated assuming the Named Executive Officer's employment was terminated for a disability as defined under his or her respective equity award agreements.
+In-the-Money-Value of Unvested Equity includes the value of (a) unvested option awards and RSU awards that will continue to vest according to their original vesting schedule, and (b) the pro rata value of the target award amount under outstanding PSU awards based on the time elapsed during the performance period through March 30, 2024, assuming the PSU award vests at target award amounts based on the relevant performance metrics.
+The actual amount payable under these PSU awards can be determined and paid, if at all, only at the end of the performance period and may be more or less than the target performance levels based on the terms of the applicable PSU. - (6) Payments and benefits are calculated assuming the Named Executive Officer's employment was terminated by the Company without cause or, solely in the case of Mr. Simon, upon Mr. Simon's resignation due to constructive termination (as defined in Mr. Simon's severance agreement), on March 30, 2024 and payable as a lump sum. - (7) Payments and benefits are calculated assuming the Named Executive Officer's employment was terminated by the Company without cause or by the Named Executive Officer for good reason on March 30, 2024 following a change in control and payable as a lump sum.
 Additionally, In-the-Money-Value of Unvested Equity assumes that PSU awards would vest at target award amounts.
 The actual amount payable under these awards can be determined only at the time of the change in control and may be more or less than the target performance levels based on the terms of the applicable PSU.